 About today’s blog team:

-Steven J. Ramirez is CEO of Beyond the Arc, Inc. Harnessing data science and deep marketing expertise, he and his team deliver analytics-driven Customer Experience solutions.
-Their work includes strategic initiatives at a Top 5 US bank where they directly improved Customer Experience through communications.
-Helping financial service clients create rapid wins through intensive data strategy and improved customer engagement is their specialty.
+Steven Ramirez is CEO of Beyond the Arc, Inc. Harnessing data science and deep marketing expertise, he and his team deliver customer experience solutions driven by analytics and strategic communications.
+Their work includes initiatives at a Top 5 US bank where they directly improved customer communications across 30+ lines of business.
+One of our specialties is helping financial services clients create rapid wins through intensive data strategy and improved customer engagement.